jppgks/blog/index.md

 - digit classification using stacked autoencoders,
 - character recognition with a Hopfield network, and
 - wine classification using a multi-layer feedforward network.

+**Reflection.** The course was given from a mathematics perspective, which required the application of the linear algebra that I had seen in the previous semester.
+If you need to build an intuition about a new subject, this approach might not be preferable.
+However, after I read the [Hacker's guide to Neural Networks](http://karpathy.github.io/neuralnets/), I was comfortable reading the math in the course and connect it to the corresponding neural network elements.

 The assignments forced the student to really get familiar with the mathematical background.
 It's the combination of the theoretical and practical side of things that made this course